FryggFR/FryggFR/README.md

 </div>

 ### :frowning_man: Little bio !
-I'm passionate about IT, and more specifically about cybersecurity.
+I'm :fr: guy who is passionate about IT, and more specifically about cybersecurity.

 You'll find here various tools I've created, write up of the various TryHackMe/HackTheBox machines I've rooted.